mlrun/mlrun/docs/serving/custom-model-serving-class.md

 ## Load() method

-in the load method we download the model from external store, run the algorithm/framework `load()` call, and do any other initialization logic.
+In the load method, download the model from external store, run the algorithm/framework `load()` call, and do any other initialization logic.

-load will run synchronously (the deploy will be stalled until load completes), this can be an issue for large models and cause a readiness timeout, we can increase the function `spec.readiness_timeout`, or alternatively choose async loading (load () will run in the background) by setting the function `spec.load_mode = "async"`.
+The load runs synchronously (the deploy is stalled until load completes).
+This can be an issue for large models and cause a readiness timeout.
+You can increase the function `spec.readiness_timeout`, or alternatively choose async loading (load () runs in the background) by setting the function `spec.load_mode = "async"`.

-the function `self.get_model()` downloads the model metadata object and main file (into `model_file` path), additional files can be accessed using the returned `extra_data` (dict of dataitem objects).
+The function `self.get_model()` downloads the model metadata object and main file (into `model_file` path).
+Additional files can be accessed using the returned `extra_data` (dict of dataitem objects).

-the model metadata object is stored in `self.model_spec` and provide model parameters, metrics, schema, etc. parameters can be accessed using `self.get_param(key)`, the parameters can be specified in the model or during the function/model deployment.
+The model metadata object is stored in `self.model_spec` and provides model parameters, metrics, schema, etc.
+Parameters can be accessed using `self.get_param(key)`.
+The parameters can be specified in the model or during the function/model deployment.

 ## predict() method

-the predict method is called when we access the `/infer` or `/predict` url suffix (operation). the method accepts the request object (as dict), see [API doc](#model-server-api) below. and should return the specified response object.
+The predict method is called when you access the `/infer` or `/predict` url suffix (operation).
+The method accepts the request object (as dict), see [Model server API](#model-api).
+And it should return the specified response object.

 ## explain() method

-the explain method provides a hook for model explainability, and is accessed using the `/explain` operation. .
+The explain method provides a hook for model explainability, and is accessed using the `/explain` operation.

 ## pre/post and validate hooks

-users can overwrite the `preprocess`, `validate`, `postprocess` methods for additional control The call flow is:
+You can overwrite the `preprocess`, `validate`, and `postprocess` methods for additional control The call flow is:

     pre-process -> validate -> predict/explain -> post-process

 ## Models, Routers And Graphs

-Every serving function can host multiple models and logical steps, multiple functions can connect in a graph to form complex real-time pipelines.
+Every serving function can host multiple models and logical steps.
+Multiple functions can connect in a graph to form complex real-time pipelines.

-The basic serving function has a logical `router` with routes to multiple child `models`, the url or the message will determine which model is selected, e.g. using the url schema:
+The basic serving function has a logical `router` with routes to multiple child `models`.
+The url or the message determines which model is selected, e.g. using the url schema:

     /v2/models/<model>[/versions/<ver>]/operation